On this page

 To access the OIN Wizard and the Your OIN Integrations dashboard in your org:

 Note: The app admin role enables you to view and edit details in the OIN Wizard.
-For OIN Wizard testing, if you don't have the super admin role, then you must have both the app admin and the org admin roles assigned to you.
+For OIN Wizard testing, you must have both the app admin and the org admin roles assigned to you.
+The super admin role gives you access to all functionality in the OIN Wizard.

 OIN Wizard test requirements